yanglebupt/dm-mismatch/README.md

 This repo contains the official implementation for the paper XXXX.

-by Le Yang.
+by Le Yang (2019212184@bupt.edu.cn).

 ## Running Experiments

 ### Dependencies
-We used the code experiment environment conditions as shown in the following list:
+We use the code experiment environment conditions as shown in the following list:

 - PyTorch  1.11.0
 - Python  3.8 (ubuntu20.04)
 - Cuda  11.3
 - RTX 2080 Ti (11GB) * 1

-Run the following line to install all necessary python packages for our code and set up the snips environment.
+Run the following line to install all necessary python packages for our code.

 ```bash
 pip install -r requirements.txt